 Angela shares stories through 3 distinct yet intertwined storylines:

-I am a featured storyteller with Generation Women, Friday, Feb.
-3rd at 7pm-8:30pm at Joe’s Pub 425 Lafayette St, New York, NY.
-The theme is Wild At Heart: Stories of Bold Moves and Big Choices
+I was a featured storyteller with Generation Women on Friday, Feb.
+3rd at Joe’s Pub 425 Lafayette St, New York, NY.
+The theme is Wild At Heart: Stories of Bold Moves and Big Choices.

 Key to the Castle Workshop Info Session

 The next Key to the Castle Workshop info-session will be via Zoom on Monday, December 12th at 7pm. to register email me at: firstname.lastname@example.org

 Tales of Tradition Interrupted

 Last month I had the pleasure of participating in the Tales of Tradition Interrupted event at the Katonah Museum of Art.

 I told a story from my Just a Waitress series, Christmas 1979, which references the now somewhat famous Lasagne that was served at my grandmother’s NYC restaurant.
 You can see the story here and find the recipe for the lasagne below.

 Lunch with the Mayor

 Angela was back in Westchester for a storytelling event on July 14th with WRITES & BITES at the Rye Free Reading Room.
 The evening began with wine & nibbles while mingling with the storytellers.
 Theme for the evening was Good Boss/Bad Boss – Old Boss/New Boss and the title of Angela’s story is “Lunch with the Mayor”.
 Listen and watch to get the answer to your long standing question, “How did you get that job?”